 What is a buy to let property?

-Buy-to-Let is essentially what it sounds like.
-Investors buy a property with the intention of renting it out to tenants and creating a stream of passive rental income.
+Buy-to-Let is when you buy a property with the intention of renting it out to tenants and creating a stream of passive rental income.
 As an asset, a buy-to-let investment is best suited as a medium to long term investment.

 Buy-to-Let investment is much different to simply owning your own home.
 As a landlord, you’re pretty much running a business, marketing your property to tenants who are effectively your customers.